 learned in practice and personal performance, however, many players at this age

 understand the competitive side of sports.
-Therefore, a modified standings system will be used to track wins/losses

 6 players on the field: This rule is to

 keep kids engaged in the game.
-By only having
+By only

-increase the pace of the game
+also increase the pace of the game.

 All players bat every inning: The goal